ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 does wrap around instead of giving an overflow error as unsigned integers are used.
-The numbers returned by the [rand()] [proc] are the foundation for all the other random number types provided by the [random]{.mod} module.
+The numbers returned by the [rand()] [proc] are the foundation for all the other random number types provided by the [random] module.
 To get integers with reduced numeric range, we can just use the modulo operation, and to get [float] results we may convert the integer value to [float] and apply some basic mathematical operations like